EXECUTIVE VICE PRESIDENT, BALLPARK ENTERTAINMENT, PROMOTIONS & PRODUCTION

 With the Rangers, Morgan has been responsible for the creation of the Texas Rangers Baseball Hall of Fame, the Texas Rangers Fan Fest, and the Rangers’ mascot.
 He is credited with the creation of the “Dot Race” and the Texas Legends Dash at Rangers home games.

 In addition to his tenure with the Rangers, Morgan has also worked for the Kansas City Royals (2002) and Nashville Sounds (1978-1980).
 For six years, he was the public address announcer on Major League Baseball video games for X-Box, PlayStation and Nintendo.

 While in Nashville, he was an announcer at WSM’s Grand Ole Opry, hosted several nationally syndicated radio and television shows, and made several “cornfield” appearances on Hee Haw.
 Morgan developed his trademark down home interviewing style at WSM.
 He has done hours of interviews with country stars such as Willie Nelson, Waylon Jennings, Barbara Mandrell, Charley Pride, Marty Robbins and many others.

 In 1982, he was named the Country Music Association’s Major Market Disc Jockey of the Year.
 In 2001 and 2003, he was named by The Sporting News as the best public address announcer in Major League Baseball.
 Morgan was inducted into the Information Display and Entertainment Association Hall of Fame in 2017.
 The IDEA Hall of Fame honors innovators in event presentation.

-Chuck and his wife, Starr, reside in Fort Worth and share three sons, Kelley, Rhett and Clay, a daughter, Amanda and 5 grandsons.
+Chuck and his wife, Starr, reside in Fort Worth and share three sons, Kelley, Rhett and Clay, a daughter, Amanda, and five grandsons.